 This is all by way of saying that just after speaking at the conference I developed fifteen days of COVID-like symptoms.
 I'm happy to say that I recovered completely, but as a rhetorical device let’s assume that SARS-CoV-2 was present at the conference and it became a ‘spreader event’ affecting members of the aerospace community.
 Imagine that the event’s attendees returned to their offices and spread the virus, infecting the entire profession, and that every engineer, every designer, every maintenance technician, every employee at every aerospace manufacturer or supplier world-wide were simultaneously laid-up with COVID-19, in turn shutting down the world’s ability to supply new commercial aircraft.

-That "supply-side risk" would be a better situation than the industry faces today.
+That would be a better situation than the industry faces today.

-By April 2020, the industry saw a "demand-side risk" as the number of US flyers decreased 70% (Figure 1).
-Dramatic shifts are taking place in the economics of airline profitability and for the manufacturers which serve them.
-Airlines lost tens of billions of dollars in Q2-2020 and expect that a return to pre-COVID traveler levels is years away, and will require the world to be vaccinated.
-Boeing, Airbus, and their suppliers have cut tens of thousands of jobs.
+Six months later, the number of US flyers has decreased by 70% (chart), with job reductions in the tens of thousands across the airline and aircraft manufacture industries.
+Tens of billions of dollars were lost in Q2-2020, and airlines expect that a return to pre-COVID traveler levels is years away and will require much of the world to be vaccinated.

 The travel industry relies on world-wide public health as travelers consider their entire infection risk, from the time they leave home until they return.
 It is not enough for aircraft, airlines, and airports to protect passengers: what about the taxis, the hotels, the offices, the restaurants, and the theme parks?